What is a SEER Rating?

 You may have heard the term “SEER rating” before in reference to heating and air conditioning systems, but are not quite sure exactly what it means.
 In fact, most people don’t understand the importance of SEER ratings when selecting a new system for their homes.

 All air conditioning and heating units sold in the United States now have to disclose their efficiency ratings, as this helps buyers in calculating the amount of money they will have to spend every year on keeping their homes comfortable.
 SEER is an acronym which stands for Seasonal Energy Efficiency Ratio.
-The higher the SEER rating of a particular unit, the more energy efficiency it is.
+The higher the SEER rating of a particular unit, the more energy efficient it is.

 Since Jan 2006, all home air conditioning and heating units sold in the U.S. must have SEER rating of 13 or higher.
 However, these regulations do not apply to window units.
 Window units often have SEER ratings as low as 9.